How to Get Into Ivy League Schools: The Definitive Guide

 What are the best summer activities to get into Ivy Leagues?

-Every year, ambitious students panic about how to spend their summer months, thinking they have to enroll in prestigious summer programs or volunteer abroad in order to boost their Ivy League admissions odds.
+Every year, ambitious students panic about how to spend their summer months, thinking they have to enroll in prestigious summer programs or volunteer abroad to boost their Ivy League admissions odds.
 But impressing Ivy League colleges with summer activities is simpler than you might think—continue developing into a specialist.

 Summer offers a rare opportunity for your child to devote their full attention to the area of their interest.
-Instead of checking off boxes in order to “look good” to Ivy Leagues, they should prioritize activities that allow them to pursue and deepen their passions.
+Instead of checking off boxes to “look good” to Ivy Leagues, they should prioritize activities that allow them to pursue and deepen their passions.

 One way to do this is to develop a capstone project requiring significant time, dedication, and sacrifice.
 A few examples are conducting independent research, starting a non-profit, developing an app, or creating a prolific Youtube channel.
 These self-initiated activities demonstrate creativity and initiative to Ivy League colleges.